 Education and professional standards requirements

-- New financial advisers will require a degree, undertake a professional year, pass an exam, and subscribe to a code of ethics.
+- New financial planners from 1 January 2019 will require a degree, to undertake a professional year and pass an exam.

 Read the Minister’s media release